Standard 5: Response Strategies

 See Guidance Notes:

-Baseline data are collected systematically at the start of a programme
+8. Baseline data: Collect baseline data systematically at the start of a program.

 See Guidance Notes: